 Increasing Rate of Earthquakes Beginning in 2009

-USGS scientist Justin Rubinstein gives an overview on human-caused earthquakes.
+USGS scientist Justin Rubinstein gives an overview on how energy industry practices are causing earthquakes in America’s Heartland.

 - USGS Energy Program: Geologic Carbon Sequestration